Intervertebral Disc Herniation or “slipped disc” Fact Sheet

 A slipped disc (also known as intervertebral disc herniation) is the most common cause of paralysis in dogs.
 Cats are much less often affected.

 The spine is the name given to the collection of bones (vertebrae) inside which the spinal cord is contained.
 The spinal cord is made of cables of nerves (like the wires running in an electrical cable), linking the brain to the local nerves that control the movement of the limbs and other functions (the peripheral nervous system).

 The intervertebral disc is a spongy, doughnut shaped pad in the main joint between the vertebrae.
 The disc lies just underneath the spinal cord in dogs and cats.
 Each disc has a semi-liquid centre (nucleus pulposus) and a tough outer fibrous layer (annulus fibrosus).
 The discs form a bridge between two neighbouring vertebrae and act as a cushion, giving strength and flexibility to the spine.

 Why does a disc ‘slip’?

-A slipped disc in dogs can happen in two ways:
+A slipped disc in dogs is a veterinary neurology issue that can happen in two ways: